lukesmurray/markdown-anki-decks/README.md

 Run `poetry run cz commit` to make a commit.

 Run `poetry run mdankideck testData/input testData/output True "test::" True` to convert the test data into decks.

+Run `poetry run pygmentize -S default -f html -a .codehilite > ./markdown_anki_decks/styles/pygments.css` to create a pygments stylesheet.
+The `-S` flag is used to specify the style.
+Run `poetry run pygmentize -L style` to list the styles pygmentize can use.
+Replace `default` with any of the styles to use a different style.

 ### Releases